networkedsystemsIITB/Traffic_Classification/docs/v1.0/README_Developer.md

 </div>
 <p align="center">Fig. 3: HTB bands and Use of iptables and tc filter rules</p>
 Now we have another tc filter rule which filters all the packets marked with number 5 and then forwards them to high priority band.
 Thus multimedia flows get prioritized.
 There are some other parameters also, such as ceil, rate, etc., that you can change as per requirement (see the comments in the script for more details).</br>
-3. **classification-script-decision-tree.py :** This script uses pcapy module to capture packet live, and process each packet one by one. (see Fig. 4) First it checks if the packet belongs to an existing flow.
-If NO, then it creates a new flow entry in the data structure and initializes other parameters.
+3. **classification-script-decision-tree.py :** This script uses pcapy module to capture packet live, and process each packet one by one (see Fig. 4).
+First it checks if the packet belongs to an existing flow.
+If not, then it creates a new flow entry in the data structure and initializes other parameters.
 If that packet belongs to an existing flow, then the parameters of that flow get updated, such as packet count for the flow, inter-arrival times, etc. We maintain list of packet sizes, list of inter-arrival times and few other data structures for each flow.</br>

 <div align="center">
 <img src="images/live-classification.png" alt="Fig. 4: Classification in live AP" width="650" height="820" />
 </div>
 <p align="center">Fig. 4: Classification in live AP</p>

-Then we check if this flow has reached the threshold point (defined as some particular number of packets in a flow, in our case its first 1000 packets).
+Then we check if this flow has reached the threshold point (defined as some particular number of packets - N in a flow, in our case its first N=1000 packets).
 If YES, then we call another function which calculates all the features values and then checks if this flow falls under multimedia class, depending on the if-else conditions, that were generated from the decision tree model.</br>
-If the flow gets classified as multimedia, then we use iptables command to prioritize that flow using the 4-tuple information (SIP,DIP,SP,DP).
-We put an iptables command to mark the flow as some particular number and then there is a tc filter which filters those marked packets and put them in the prioritized band.</br>4.  **main-script.sh :**  This is the main script, and it invokes the above 2 scripts (Create-htb-queues.sh and classification-script-decision-tree.py).
+If the flow gets classified as multimedia, then we use iptables command to prioritize that flow using the 4-tuple information (SIP,DIP,SP and DP).
+We put an iptables command to mark the flow as some particular number and then there is a tc filter which filters those marked packets and put them in the prioritized band.</br>4.  **main-script.sh :**  This is the main script.
+It invokes the above 2 scripts (create-htb-queues.sh and classification-script-decision-tree.py).
 It also captures the traffic in pcap file using tcpdump and saves them locally, which will be further used to re-train the classifier.</br>

 #### Module 6: DT-classification-on-laptop-AP
 This module is similar to module 5.
 The difference is that, here the classification is performed on the wlan0 interface of a laptop which is working as an AP.
-In this case, we capture the packets at wlan0.(Fig. 5)</br>
+In this case, we capture the packets at wlan0 (see Fig. 5).</br>

 <div align="center">
 <img src="images/laptop-AP-setup.png" alt="Fig. 5: Laptop-AP setup" width="900" height="500" />